zeppe-lin/pkgmk/README.md

 INSTALL
 -------
 The shell command `make install` should install this package.
+The shell command `make install_bashcomp` should install bash completion script.

 See `config.mk` for configuration parameters.